Skip to main content

 • Query helpers that enforce those types at the code level

-The database is real SQLite running with WAL journaling.
-Schema migrations run automatically on deploy.
-You don’t manage migration files manually.
+The database is a managed serverless SQL database.
+Schema migrations run automatically on deploy — you don’t manage migration files by hand.

 A full-stack app has a backend — server-side logic that enforces business rules, handles data access, and keeps the frontend from doing anything it shouldn’t.
-In spec-driven development, that backend is described in the spec as a set of methods.
+In a spec, that backend is a set of methods.
+Each method defines what it does, what inputs it accepts, what it returns, who’s allowed to call it, and what rules apply:

 ## Backend Methods